RoboticsLabURJC/2018-phd-pedro-fernandez/README.md

 ---
 ### December

-- Week from 1 to 16 december
+Week from 1 to 16 december

-DQN.
+- DQN.
 I am going to work wiht DQN.
 First steps only learn and undestand its implementation.
 I will follow DeepMind paper

+- Experienced Replay

 - Lectures and URLs
 [Tensor Flow and Neural Nets (in Spanish)](https://relopezbriega.github.io/blog/2016/06/05/tensorflow-y-redes-neuronales/)